intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

     script.py
 ```

-You can adjust the configurations according your cluster settings.
+You can adjust the configurations according to your cluster settings.